1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: EMPIRICAL STUDY

 \textbf{Logic Constraint} relation is defined that one API should be called before or after using another API.
-We find that 7.1\% of the questions in Q2 reveal this API relation.
-For the question ``\href{https://stackoverflow.com/questions/20666454/how-to-pause-all-running-threads-and-then-resume/20666930#20666930}{How to pause all running threads? and then resume?}'', the answer point ''wait() suspend the current thread until another thread calls notify() to wake up.'' reveals that developers need to use \textit{notify()} to wake up a thread after suspending it with \textit{wait()}.
+We find that 7.1\% of the answer points in Q2 questions reveal this API relation.
+For the question ``\href{https://stackoverflow.com/questions/20666454/how-to-pause-all-running-threads-and-then-resume/20666930#20666930}{How to pause all running threads? and then resume?}'', the answer point ''wait() suspends the current thread until another thread calls notify() to wake up.'' reveals that developers need to use \textit{notify()} to wake up a thread after suspending it with \textit{wait()}.

 \textbf{Efficiency Comparison} relation is defined that efficiency comparison of two APIs in some specific conditions.
-We find that 5.3\% of the questions in Q2 reveal this API relation.
-For the question ``\href{https://stackoverflow.com/questions/10442775/performance-of-treemap-hashmap-and-linkedhashmap}{Performance of TreeMap, HashMap and LinkedHashMap?}'', the answer point ``Use a HashMap unless you have some need for ordering.
+We find that 5.3\% of the answer points in Q2 questions reveal this API relation.
+For the question ``\href{https://stackoverflow.com/questions/10442775/performance-of-treemap-hashmap-and-linkedhashmap}{Performance of TreeMap, HashMap and LinkedHashMap?}'', the answer point ``Use HashMap unless you need for ordering.
 HashMap is faster.'' reveals that \textit{HashMap} is more efficient than \textit{TreeMap} and \textit{LinkedHashMap} when sorting is not required.

 \textbf{Task Align} relation is defined that different tasks achieve the same goal.
 Actually, the same questions are often solved in different ways.
-We find that 33.9\% of the questions in Q2 reveal this API relation.
+We find that 33.9\% of the answer points in Q2 questions reveal this API relation.
 For the question ``\href{https://stackoverflow.com/questions/326390/how-do-i-create-a-java-string-from-the-contents-of-a-file}{How to create a Java string from the contents of a file?}'', as shown in the accepted answers, the developers offer six ways to answer this question, and each contains a different code example (i.e., different tasks).
 For example, the tasks can be completed with \textit{File.readString()} and \textit{Files.readAllLines()}.